Table of Contents

 Cultural Exchanges Facilitated by Trade

-The Trans-Saharan routes were channels not only for material goods but also for profound cultural transformations.
-As merchants, scholars, and artisans traveled together, they carried languages, religions, technologies, and artistic styles.
+The Trans-Saharan trade routes were conduits not only for material goods but also for profound cultural and intellectual transformations.
+The movement of merchants, scholars, artisans, and religious figures facilitated the transmission of languages, religions, technologies, and artistic styles across the Sahara.

 The Spread of Islam